-Cost Effectiveness #2: Staff Time Savings Unit of Measurement Baseline Benchmark Outcome (FY2016) Benchmark Achieved?
-Total time to complete the task in staff hours (decrease) Total amount of staff time dedicated to the task prior to implementation of the activity (in hours) Expected amount of total staff time dedicated to the task after implementation of the activity (in hours) Actual amount of total staff time dedicated to the task after implementation of the activity (in hours).
+Cost Effective #1: Agency Cost Savings Unit of Measurement Baseline Benchmark Outcome (FY2017) Benchmark Achieved?
+Total cost of task in dollars Cost of task prior to implementation (in dollars) Expected cost of task after implementation of the activity (in dollars) Actual cost of task after implementation of the activity (in dollars) Whether the outcome meets or exceeds the benchmark.
+Portability (cost to process portability action- interim recertification + 10mins) \$38.5/port \$0 \$0 Benchmark met Cost Effe ctiveness #2: Staff Time e Savings Unit of Measurement Baseline Benchmark Outcome Benchmark (FY2017) Achieved?
+Total time to complete the task in staff hours (decrease) Total amount of staff time dedicated to the task prior to implementation of the activity (in hours) Expected amount of total staff time dedicated to the task after implementation of the activity (in hours) (FY2017) Actual amount of total staff time dedicated to the task after implementation of the activity (in hours).
 Whether the outcome meets or exceeds the benchmark.
-Portability (time to process portability action- interim recertification + 10mins) 1 hour and 10mins 1 hour 0 hours Benchmark achieved

-Self Sufficiency #1: Increase in Household Income Unit of Measurement Baseline (FY2011/FY2012) Benchmark Outcome (FY2016) Benchmark Achieved?
+Self Sufficiency #1: Increase in Household Income Unit of Measurement Baseline (FY2011/FY2012) Benchmark Outcome (FY2017) Benchmark Achieved?
 Average earned income of households affected by this policy in dollars (increase) AYBL Program Average earned income of households affected by this policy prior to implementation of the activity (in dollars) Expected average earned income of households affected by this policy prior to implementation of the activity (in dollars) Actual average earned income of households affected by this policy prior to implementation (in dollars) Whether the outcome meets or exceeds the benchmark.
-Average earned income of households affected \$35,000/year \$45,000/year TBD Benchmark not yet met-4 years into a 5 year program
+Average earned income of households affected by this policy in dollars (increase) \$35,000/year \$45,000/year \$42,368/year Benchmark not yet met